cascobayesian/Local.Politics/README.md

 # Local.Politics
 ## A set of case studies using a mixture model to analyze the clustering structure of US local politics

-This projects takes a simple question -- how are local political cultures constituted in the US? -- and explores them using a beta-binomial mixture model.
-The mixture model allows us to take aggregated vote totals for a set of communities (either counties, municipalities or voting districts) and a set of referendum questions and uncover through an unsupervised learning algorithm uncover a set of consistent voting blocs, patterns of  This permits two types of analysis: How are the clusters distributed among themselves?
+This projects explores a simple question :  how are local political cultures constituted in the US against the backdrop of US national politics?
+We investigate this question by applying a mixture model on local-level referendum data and then comparing the results to those for national elections.
+The mixture model allows us to take aggregated vote totals for a set of communities (either counties, municipalities or voting districts) across a set of referendum questions and uncover a set of consistent voting blocs, patterns of  This permits two types of analysis: How are the clusters distributed against each other?
 And, how do they relate to national-level politics?

 ## Case studies: